 - Increase brand advocacy – ensure that your customers are happy.
 Happy customers are likely to recommend a brand to others, increasing visibility and credibility

 - Reduce customer churn – a positive CX can help reduce the rate at which customers leave and switch to a competitor

 - Improve operational efficiency – anticipate customer needs and preferences, thereby can streamline their processes and reducing costs

-- Gain a deeper understanding of your customers – gain insights into customer behavior, preferences, and pain points to improve your products, services, and overall customer experience
+- Gain a deeper understanding of your customers – gain insights into customer behavior, preferences, and customer pain points to improve your products, services, and overall customer experience

-What Are the Objectives of UX?
+What Are the Objectives of User Experience (UX)?

 - Ease-of-use – make the product or service easy to use.
 The goal of UX is to create a seamless and intuitive experience for users by making the product or service simple and easy to navigate